Information für die Wissenschaft Nr. 5 | 10. Januar 2020

 - modelling and simulation of DMHS systems, e.g. joint modelling of ICT-, multimodal and hybrid energy systems under consideration of multiple voltage levels in the electric domain

 - approaches for deterministic and probabilistic steady-state and dynamic modelling of DMHS systems, e.g. nonlinear and hybrid model order reduction, nonlinear and hybrid system identification, artificial-intelligence-based modelling

 It should be noted that aspects like future energy scenarios with assessment of e.g. storage and flexibility demand, future market developments and products or specific components inside subsystems like high-voltage or power semi-conductor components or specific communication technologies as such are not part of the Priority Programme.

 The Priority Programme intends to support the academic career of young researchers through intense contact between different research teams, workshops and summer schools.
 It will also provide a gender equality programme and family friendly working conditions.

-Proposals must be written in English and submitted to the DFG by 31 March 2020.
+Proposals must be written in English and submitted to the DFG by 31 March 2020 (On 25 March 2020 the deadline was extended to 14 April 2020).
 Please note that proposals can only be submitted via elan, the DFG’s electronic proposal processing system.